Speaker | Time | Text |

 |

-One thing I said that I would never do. | ||
+One thing I said that I will never do. | ||

 That's funny. | ||

-One look from you, and I would fall from grace. | ||
+One look from you and I would fall from grace. | ||

 And that would wipe the smile right from my face. | ||